Tommy Shelby and the Krays

 Role-models are very important.

-If they weren't why would feminists and diversity champions have campaigned so hard to reploace white, male principal characters?
+If they weren't why would feminists and diversity champions have campaigned so hard to replace white, male principal characters?

 Logged